cmpilato/gen-countdown-frames/README.md

 ## Examples

-### Generate 1280x720 images for 5 minutes of countdown, using 128pt Arial, positioned in the center of the frame
+### Generate 1280x720 images for 5 minutes of countdown, using white 128pt Arial, positioned in the center of the frame
 `$ gen-countdown-frames 5`

+### Generate 1280x720 images for 5 minutes of countdown, using yellow 128pt Arial, positioned in the bottom-left of the frame
+`$ gen-countdown-frames --font-color FFFF00 --position bl 5`

-### Generate 640x480 images for 1 minute of countdown, using 24pt Centory Gothic, positioned in the bottom-right corner of the frame.
+### Generate 640x480 images for 1 minute of countdown, using white 24pt Centory Gothic, positioned in the bottom-right corner of the frame.
 `$ gen-countdown-frames --width 640 --height 480 --font-file GOTHIC.TTF --font-size 24 --position br 1`

 # License